mapkts/owlzone/_posts/2020-06-02-notes-on-technical-writing.md

 ## Paragraphs

-This section provides some guidelines on building cohesive paragraphs.But first, here is an inspirational message:
+This section provides some guidelines on building cohesive paragraphs.
+But first, here is an inspirational message:

 > The work of writing is simply this: untangling the dependencies among the parts of a topic, and presenting those parts in a logical stream that enables the reader to understand you.